-Surface subdivision: In this category, most of the approaches begin with an initial base mesh (also called control mesh) which is generated from the input point data [8], [11], [24], [29], [44].
-The base mesh is subdivided and fitted to approximate the point data using e.g. Loop [27] or Catmull-Clark subdivision [6].
+In this category, most of the approaches begin with an initial base mesh (also called the control mesh) which is generated from the input point data [8], [11], [24], [29], [44].
+The base mesh is subdivided and fitted to approximate the point data using, e.g., Loop [27] or Catmull-Clark subdivision [6].
 Generally, if a base model with narrow faces is used, a subdivision surface with narrow faces will be created.
-In contrast, the model faces generated by our method are near-equilateral even if a template model with narrow faces is used.
+In contrast, the model faces generated by our method are near equilateral even if a template model with narrow faces is used.
 Martin et al. [29] presented a method to generate a novel subdivision surface to approximate scattered data.
 Based on the procedure of unconditionally convergent parameter correction, this approach iteratively optimizes the control mesh with respect to the L^2 metric by adding control vertices.
 More recently, Li et al. [24] introduced a new surface reconstruction technique to automatically generate an anisotropy-adapted T-Spline surface to mimic the mesh that a designer would create manually.
 An interactive system can help the user to refine the T-Spline surface directly.
 In these above two parametric surface fitting techniques [24], [29], one can regard the parameter domain of a parametric surface as its topology and the positions of its control points as its geometry; as such, these methods are related to our approach, although we do not build on a parametric surface domain.

-III.
-SYSTEM OVERVIEW
+3 SYSTEM OVERVIEW

-Fig. 2 schematically illustrates the proposed template fitting scheme (see our accompanying video).
-Our fitting scheme consists of two major steps: (1) coarse fitting using an LS-mesh [39] and (2) fine fitting that employs iterative estimation of reliable point correspondences and operates in the dual mesh domain to improve mesh element quality.
+Fig. 2 schematically illustrates the proposed template fitting scheme (see our accompanying video, which can be found on the Computer Society Digital Library at http://doi.ieeecomputersociety.org/10.1109/TVCG.2010.124).
+Our fitting scheme consists of two major steps: 1) coarse fitting using an LS-mesh [39] and 2) fine fitting that employs iterative estimation of reliable point correspondences and operates in the dual mesh domain to improve mesh element quality.
 After the fitting procedure is completed, an optional subdivision step can be performed to improve the approximation quality in cases where the resolution of the template is initially lower than that of the target model.